grpc-ecosystem/grpc-gateway/docs/_docs/customizingyourgateway.md

 ```

 The signature of the handler is much more rigid because we need
-to know the structure of the error payload in order to properly
+to know the structure of the error payload to properly
 encode the "chunk" schema into a Swagger/OpenAPI spec.

 So the function must return a `*runtime.StreamError`.
 The handler